Pitch Perfect

 Pitch Perfect is a 2012 American musical comedy film directed by Jason Moore and written by Kay Cannon.
 It features an ensemble cast, including Anna Kendrick, Skylar Astin, Rebel Wilson, Adam DeVine, Anna Camp, Brittany Snow, Hana Mae Lee, Alexis Knapp, Ester Dean, Kelley Jakle, Shelley Regner, Wanetah Walmsley, Ben Platt, Utkarsh Ambudkar, John Michael Higgins, and Elizabeth Banks.
-The plot follows Barden University's all-girl a cappella group, the Barden Bellas, as they compete against another a cappella group from their college to win Nationals.
-The film is loosely adapted from Mickey Rapkin's non-fiction book, titled Pitch Perfect: The Quest for Collegiate a Cappella Glory and director Jason Moore's own experiences at his alma mater, Northwestern University.
-Filming concluded in December 2011, in Baton Rouge, Louisiana.
+The film's plot follows an all-girl a cappella group who compete against another group from their own college to win the International Collegiate A Cappella Championship.
+The film is loosely adapted from Cornell University alum Mickey Rapkin's non-fiction book, titled Pitch Perfect: The Quest for Collegiate a Cappella Glory, and director Moore's own experiences at his alma mater, Northwestern University.
+Filming concluded in December 2011, in Rogers, Arkansas.

-The film premiered in Los Angeles on September 24, 2012 and was released on October 5, 2012 in the United States.
-The film received mostly positive reviews from critics and became a sleeper hit, earning over $115 million worldwide.
-It is the first film in the film series and was followed by two sequels, Pitch Perfect 2 (2015) and Pitch Perfect 3 (2017).
+The film premiered in Los Angeles on September 24, 2012 and was released on October 5, 2012, in the United States.
+The film received generally positive reviews from critics and became a sleeper hit, earning $115.4 million worldwide.
+It is the first film in the trilogy and was followed by two sequels, Pitch Perfect 2 (2015) and Pitch Perfect 3 (2017).